What’s more important?

 The search engines are going to continue to develop right alongside whatever new trends show up.

-Video is one example, social media is another.
+A video is one example, social media is another.

 Social media is, of course, a crucial digital marketing linchpin.